kianweelee/Edator/README.md

 2. Countplot for categorical variables
 3. Boxplot for numerical-categorical variables
 Similar to correlation, I used itertools.combinations to create every possible plot.
 I have also added the hue feature to each scatterplot.
 I will only do so when the categorical variable has less than 5 unique values.
 Example, if hue = "fruits", I should only see 4 types of fruits.

+### Upcoming changes
+1. Upon obtaining sufficient feedback on this script, I will register this package in PyPI to streamline installation.
+2. Instead of generating txt reports, I will utilise HTML and Bootstrap to generate a much more appeasing look.